azrulhasni/E2E_ML/README.md

 ### Running test on our API

--   Let us get ourselves some json data.
-Recall that we exported a JSON file in the Exporting test data to JSON parapgraph
+-   Let us get ourselves some JSON data.
+Recall that we exported a JSON file in the Exporting test data to JSON paragraph

 -   Let us take one of the data points and call our API with it.
 Fire up your command line console and run the curl command below.
 Note that the `id` is